eqkuiper/metagenomics/README.md

-# metagenomics_pipeline
+# metagenomics work

-a collection of IN-PROGRESS code from my various metagenomics work, posted here for version control
+a collection of IN-PROGRESS code from my various metagenomics work, posted here for version controlREAD